oguzgelal/reclare/docs/concepts/Situations.md

 ## Situations (when)

-Situations (situational conditions) (aka. `when`) are functions that can be used to describe the situation in which the declaration should invoke.
-For example, the situation function below describes a situation where the counter is greater than zero, so the declaration will only be invoked if that situational condition holds.
+Situations (situational conditions, alias: `when`) are functions that can be used to describe the situation in which the declaration should invoke.
+For example, the when function below describes a situation where the counter is greater than zero, so the declaration will only be invoked if that situational condition holds.

 ```javascript
 {